cs320-mattsrats/schedule-builder/README.md

 ## Home Page
-You can view the trends page by clicking the "Home" tab on the left.
+You can view the trends page by clicking the "Home" tab on the navigation bar.

 In the home page, at the top there is a navigation bar with tabs to you can toggle between "Home", "Build Schedule", and "Recommendation" as well as a light/dark mode, and a login/sign up section.
 The home page is formatted into three main sections, a "Watchlist", "Current Schedule", and "Classes Left to Take."